-Resources I could utilize at Samford are the walking tracks/gym for physical well-being, the library and space for writing, and perhaps printing possibilities.
-I will also enjoy the weekly colloquium.
+Resources I could utilize at Samford are the Wellness Program for physical well-being, the library and space for writing, and perhaps printing possibilities.
 I am excited to learn about other resources that may be at my disposal, particularly any events in the theology lecture series.